Note: This post may contain affiliate links. Please see my disclosure page for more details.

 On my tour with Helena of Yummy Italy, we paired some funky wine varietals few people ever get to try, let alone hear of – an Alionza, which is a cousin of the more famous Pignoletto grape, and a Negretto, a temperamental and obscure grape that dedicated winemakers like Erioli are nurturing out of near-obsolescence.

-She told me how mortadella is made: the loin, shoulder, and cheek are boiled together for 24 hours, then ground and mixed together with spices.
+Helena told me how mortadella is made: the loin, shoulder, and cheek are boiled together for 24 hours, then ground and mixed together with spices.
 Fat from the neck is added at the end before being put in their cases, then sliced thin to order.
-That’s how the sausage gets made.
+That’s how the sausage gets made (in Bologna, at least!).

 Aceto Balsamico Tradizionale di Modena (D.O.P.)

 Again, what we think of as balsamic vinegar is a far cry from the real deal.
 Food in Bologna is often this way; there’s a real version, and then the bastardized American version (see: Kraft parmesan).
 The truth is in the numbers: balsamic vinegar of Modena (IGP) that you buy at the grocery store is aged two months; traditional balsamic (DOP), 12 years (or more!).
 98 million liters of balsamic vinegar are produced annually versus a mere 10,000 liters of traditional balsamic vinegar.
 So you can see why the real traditional 12+ year product is worth quite a bit of money.